Alexander Kondrashov (blogger)

-Alexander Viktorovich Kondrashov (born November 21, 1983, Александр Викторович Кондрашов) is a Russian travel blogger, explorer and writer.
-He is known primarily for his YouTube channel, Alexander Kondrashov, with 1.3 million subscribers as of November 2018.
+Alexander Viktorovich Kondrashov (born 21 November 1983; Александр Викторович Кондрашов) is a Russian travel blogger, explorer, and writer.
+He is known primarily for his YouTube channel, Alexander Kondrashov, which had 1.3 million subscribers as of November 2018.

 Early life

 Kondrashov was born in Prague, Czechoslovakia.
-His father was a soldier and his mother was a school teacher.
-At age 5, his family moved to a military townlet near Mozhaysk.
-He graduated from the military academy and later from the Automatics and Electronics department of National Research Nuclear University MEPhI (Moscow Engineering Physics Institute).
+His father was a soldier, and his mother was a schoolteacher.
+At the age of five, his family moved to a military townlet near Mozhaysk.
+He graduated from a military academy and later from the Department of Automatics and Electronics at the National Research Nuclear University MEPhI (Moscow Engineering Physics Institute).
 He is married to a woman named Anastasiya.

 Career

-In 2007, after 3 years of working in Konzern Transmash, Alexander opened a business selling and renting railroad cars.
+In 2007, after three years of working at Konzern Transmashholding, Alexander opened a business selling and renting railway cars.

-On March 17, 2011, he launched the YouTube channel Justdoit150gmail.
-By November 2018, the channel had gained 1.3 million subscribers, more than 320 million views and was one of the top Russian travel blogs.
-His most popular video is “What would happen if we put crabs with piranhas,” with more than 21 million views.
+On 17 March 2011, he launched the YouTube channel Justdoit150gmail.
+By November 2018, the channel had gained 1.3 million subscribers, more than 320 million views, and was one of the top Russian travel blogs.
+His most popular video is 'What Would Happen If We Put Crabs with Piranhas', with more than 21 million views.

 In 2016, Alexander took part in a live video conference with Vladimir Putin from Antarctica and was invited by the Department of Tourism of Estonia to record a video review in Tallinn.
-In 2016 he took part in the reality show Bloggers a la Fleet by Wargaming.net, where video bloggers traveled for 6 days sailing on the ship Kruzenshtern.
-A televised version of the project was broadcast by the Belarusian TV channel, ONT, in January 2017.
+In 2016 he took part in the reality show Bloggers a la Fleet by Wargaming.net, in which video bloggers travelled for six days sailing on the ship Kruzenshtern.
+A televised version of the project was broadcast by the Belarusian TV channel ONT in January 2017.

-In 2017, Alexander founded his advertising agency BloggersMedia to produce YouTube channels and Instagram blogs.
-In August 2017, together with the Mamont Cup 2017 expedition, he visited the Shantar Islands and documented the operation to save a bowhead whale trapped in a conduit of Bolshoye lake on Big Shantar Island in Okhotsk Sea.
+In 2017, Alexander founded his advertising agency, BloggersMedia, to produce YouTube channels and Instagram blogs.
+In August 2017, together with the Mamont Cup 2017 expedition, he visited the Shantar Islands and documented the operation to save a bowhead whale trapped in a conduit of Bolshoye Lake on Big Shantar Island in the Okhotsk Sea.

-In 2018, at the request of Rosturizm, Kondrashov visited the cities of the FIFA World Cup 2018 for which he made video guides.
+In 2018, at the request of Rosturizm, Kondrashov visited the cities of the FIFA World Cup 2018, for which he made video guides.